jakenolan/automating-data-entry-with-ai/README.md

-# How To Automate Data Entry The Easy Way
+# Automating Data Entry With AI

 <br />

 ---

-Ever have to review invoices, resumes, forms?
+Ever have to review invoices, resumes, or forms?
 We all do, and we all know how tedious it can be.
-Here is how to automate data entry the easy way using OpenAI's GPT4 Vision model.
+Here is how to automate data entry the easy way with AI.
+Beginner-friendly and free code to get you started making custom solutions.

+Read the full article/tutorial here: https://medium.com/@jake-nolan

 ---